oVirt/ovirt-site/source/uncategorized/image-manipulator.html.md

 ## Image Repository

 Image Repositories need to supply the abilities to handle tags and volumes.
 The basic interface every repository needs to implement is.

-createVolume

-The following algorithms don't care what is in the Volume or what metadata sits on the Volume or the Tag except for the "pointing" information.

-A Tag **must** point to a volume and a volume **can** point to a tag.

-All high level operations must use the following low level operations.
-Using these operations guarantees saftey and recoverability.
+All operations must be atomic!

+createVolume(size, metadata) - returns an id to an already locked volume with the metadata attached. deleteVolume(volId) - deletes the specified volume.

+readVolumeMetadata(volId) - read the volume metadata. writeVolumeMetadata(volId, metadata) - change the volume metadata.

+lockVolume(volId) - try and acquire the cluster lock of the volume. unlockVolume(volId) - release the cluster wide lock.

+createTag(metadata) - creates a tag with the specified metadata. deleteTag(tagId) - delete the specified tag.

+readTag(tagId) - read the metadata stored in the specified tag. changeTag(tagId, metadata) - Change the metadata in the tag.
+This replaces the entire metadata with the new object.

+writeUserData(tagId, data) - attaches user data to the tag. readUserData(tagId) - reads the userdata attached to the tag.

+repos might have more specialized operations but this is the bare minimum.

+## Low Lever Operations and Recovery

+All high level operations must be composed out of the following more basic operations.
+These operations are just basic templates and don't specify the actual content or format of the volume and assume only the most basic of functionality exists.
+This is a must in order to keep the higher level operations flexible.

+All low level operations should be able to fail at any point and return to a consistent state without any information that is not on the domain itself.